 Engineers speak a common language, the language of technology.
 And yet while their spoken and written languages differ, their understandings of the technological world are the same, or at least very similar.
 In this realm it is more important than ever to create translations that carry the spirit, intent, and meaning of the original text.

-We help engineers from across the globe bridge the communication gap through precise and effective translations, and when we do this we all benefit and the world becomes a better place.
+My teams and I help engineers from across the globe bridge the communication gap through precise and effective translations, and when we do this we all benefit and the world becomes a better place.